Migrating your ISMS to ISMS.online

-Triggers and drivers for migration of an ISMS
+What are the Triggers and Drivers for Migration of an ISMS?

 In addition to good continuous improvement in line with ISO 27001 and other standards, we’ve identified a few triggers for what might compel an organisation to improve their ISMS and migrate to ISMS.online.
 These triggers are also likely to dictate the pace of change and how a migration might take place.
 Examples of triggers for change and moving to an all in one place ISMS.online we’ve seen include:

 - External drivers including more standards to maintain, and more regulations to demonstrate compliance against.
 There are more people to involve, more coordination (usually with less time for the person or people responsible for managing the ISMS)

 - A desire to achieve a formal certification such as ISO 27001, meaning a need to demonstrate more transparency, visibility and control of the existing management system (which is much harder with lots of documents, spreadsheets, papers etc to keep up to date manually).
 Smart customers and more assertive certification auditors are seeking much more assurance than before.

 - General improvements as the organisation changes and grows.
 The ‘homegrown’ self developed Sharepoint, Google or Folder driven ISMS that has worked until now needs to be upgraded or changed as it causes compliance and control challenges with higher maintenance issues.